pandurd/smartbooking/Readme.md

 * Tests are not covered
 * Not all devices are not testsed.
 For now optimised for Desktop site with 100%.
 Need some more changes for mobile/ipad
 * Left nav deafault to main page
+* Used Grommet (https://v2.grommet.io/) for all react components fore repsonsive components, have not used scss/css as it was not required for most

 # Other Assumptions